 But our “stuff”-driven society usually pictures this as leisure suit-wearing guys with bad toupees driving sports cars and trying to pick up young ladies, or sex-craved ravenous “cougars” preying on hunky college-aged men, Or, alternatively, there are those who give up on life at this point – assuming they’re too old to go out and have fun, that their bodies won’t support the sorts of activities that they used to love, and more.

 I’m here to tell you that both of those ideas are a load of junk.

 I’m 46.
 I’m married to a wonderful woman.
-I have two young kids, currently 10 and 7, and my son is autistic.
+I have two kids, currently 14 and 11, and my son is autistic.
 I have a full time job as a computer programmer and while I’m not rich, by any means, I have a fairly comfortable and secure existence in the world, and could coast through life with a stable job and put in my time, “like everyone else does.”
 And I could accept that, after my thirties, the fun was over and I needed to start playing golf or something else.

 But I decided not to.

 Perhaps I’ve always had a slightly irreverent or nonconformist streak, but I wasn’t willing to accept that my 40s were the end for me.
 I wanted to challenge myself.